-- 1. Did the program achieve savings that met the expectations for PY7? - 2.
-What are the estimated gross energy and demand impacts from this program? - 3.
+- 2. What are the estimated gross energy and demand impacts from this program? - 3.
 What are the estimated net energy and demand impacts from this program? - 4.
 What are the incremental costs associated with program's HVAC measures?

 The team will also explore process-related research questions as part of the PY7 evaluation.
-To evaluate the program processes, the team will interview trade allies and survey participants and review a sample of invoices for projects incented through the program.
+To evaluate the program processes, the team will interview program staff, survey trade allies, and review a sample of invoices for projects incented through the program.
 We will also conduct a program materials review.
 These activities will provide information to answer the following process questions:

-- 1. How effectively did AIC recruit program trade allies, and how satisfied were they with the program? - a.
+- 1. How effectively did CSG recruit program trade allies, and how satisfied were they with the program? - a.
 Did trade allies proactively promote the program? - b.
 Did trade allies value the program as a sales tool? - c.
 What did trade allies suggest to improve program processes or program uptake by their customers? - 2.
-How did the program attract customers, and how satisfied were they with their program experience? - a.
+How did the program attract customers? - a.
 Was the program effectively marketed? - i.
 How did customers learn about the program? - ii.
 What messaging was most persuasive to customers? - b.
-Was the program more successful with single-family or multifamily customers? - c.
-What value did participants place on the audit? - d.
-Did participants take advantage of all the measures for which they were eligible?
+Was the program more successful with single-family or multifamily customers?